 My Chromebook came with a 16GB solid state drive which is pretty limited.
 You can upgrade your storage by using a SD card.

 Google has something called cloud printing which is not compatible with all printers.
 I have to believe it will become more common for printers to be compatible but it is not with all printers.
 My printer is nice and about 4 years old but is not compatible with cloud printing which keeps me from printing directly from my Chromebook.
 There is a workaround but it is not convenient.

 A Chromebook is at its core a web-based computer.
 It needs the internet to be fully functional.
 There are some great apps that are used on the Chromebook but it again needs an internet connection.

 How I am Using a Chromebook

-I remember interviewing someone whose vehicle was stolen and I needed to discus within him exactly where it was stolen from.
-Usually I pull out my phone and open Google Maps to have someone point out where something took place.
+I remember interviewing someone whose vehicle was stolen and I needed to discuss with him exactly where it was stolen from.
+Usually, I pull out my phone and open Google Maps to have someone point out where something took place.
 I am not fond of using my phone because it is small.
-In this case I opened up my Chromebook, connected to the internet using my phone and used Google Maps on my Chromebook computer to have the individual show me where the theft took place.
-I had a bigger screen to work with and it was easy point on the screen together.
+In this case, I opened up my Chromebook, connected to the internet using my phone and used Google Maps on my Chromebook computer to have the individual show me where the theft took place.
+I had a bigger screen to work with and it was easy to point on the screen together.